-Troubleshooting with a Diagnostics Port
+Troubleshooting in Diagnostics Port Mode

-Use the diagnostics port feature on the 2700 Series Adapter to identify and isolate link failures resulting from faulty modules (link, cable, or SFP) by running diagnostics over a Fibre Channel link.
+Use the diagnostics port feature on the 2600 Series Adapter to identify and isolate link failures resulting from faulty modules (link, cable, or SFP) by running diagnostics over a Fibre Channel link.

-- The D Port feature is supported on Windows, Linux, and ESXi. - D_Port can be run only in dynamic mode; it does not support static mode. - D_Port requires a Fibre Channel Adapter that is linked to a Brocade or Cisco Fibre Channel 16G or 32G switch, and the supported Brocade or Cisco 16or 32GG Fibre Channel switch firmware.
+- The D Port feature is supported on Windows, Linux, and ESXi. - D_Port requires a Fibre Channel Adapter that is linked to a Brocade or Cisco Fibre Channel 16G, 32G, or 64G switch, and the supported Brocade or Cisco 16G, 32G, or 64G Fibre Channel switch firmware.

-All QLogic-branded 32Gbps SFP+ transceivers support diagnostics port tests.
-If you have a supported non-QLogic branded transceiver, ensure that it supports the optical wrap (OWrap) and electrical wrap (EWrap) capability that is required for diagnostics port.
+All Marvell QLogic-branded 16Gbps, 32Gbps, 64GBps SFP+ transceivers support diagnostics port tests.
+If you have a supported non-Marvell QLogic branded transceiver, ensure that it supports the optical wrap (OWrap) and electrical wrap (EWrap) capability that is required for diagnostics port.

-Before running diagnostics, verify that the FC switch supports diagnostics mode, and then enable the HBA Diagnostic option.
-The following example enables the HBA Diagnostic option, where 0 specifies the adapter instance number:
+Before running diagnostics, verify that the FC switch supports Diagnostic Port mode, and then enable the HBA port Diagnostic Port mode.
+The following example enables and shows the Diagnostic Port mode on HBA port instance 0, where 0 specifies the HBA port instance number.